 Ms. Dashkina Maddux joined the Martha Graham Dance Company in 2007 and rose to the rank of the principal dancer, performing major roles in classical Graham repertoire such as Bride in Appalachian Spring, Ariadne in Errand into the Maze, Woman in Red in Diversion of Angels, Eve in Embattled Garden, Conversation of Lovers, along with featured roles in Deaths and Entrances, as a Leader of Steps in the Street from Chronicle, Leader of the Chorus in Night Journey, Artemis in Phaedra, and Ted Shawn's Serenata Morisca, an iconic solo Martha Graham became famous for during her highly successful career with the Greenwich Village Follies.
 Along with performing some of the most celebrated works of the American modern dance Ms. Dashkina Maddux was also honored to perform works created by some of the most influential contemporary choreographers such as Larry Keigwin, Richard Move, Luca Veggetti, Lar Lubovitch, Bulareyaung Pagarlava, Andonis Foniadakis, Anna Sokolow, Robert Wilson, Azure Barton, among others.

 Ms. Dashkina Maddux was featured in Dance Magazine's "Dancer's Choice", and also appeared in forthcoming projects including the feature film Fall to Rise, written and directed by Jayce Bartok, and in a Martha Graham Dance Technique Beginning Level instructional video, directed by Miki Orihara and Susan Kikuchi and produced by Dance Spotlight.
 In addition to performing, Dashkina Maddux has collaborated with photographers to capture the art of dance.
-Her images have appeared in a published book Dessert Flower by Guillermo Licurgo and most recently her image was selected for the cover of The Art of Movement, a highly anticipated book conceived and created by Ken Browar and Deborah Ory.
+Her images have appeared in a published book Dessert Flower by Guillermo Licurgo and most recently her image was selected for the cover of the Dior Magazine issue #26 and The Art of Movement, a highly anticipated book conceived and created by the founders of NYC Dance Project, Ken Browar and Deborah Ory.

 Ms. Dashkina Madux is the Founder and Director of the Wake Forest Dance Festival based in the Town of Wake Forest, NC.
 The Festival is a free and open to the public day of dance which featured national and regional professional dancers along with local rising advanced dance performers.
 Currently in its second season, the event is presented by ARTS Wake Forest in partnership with the Town of Wake Forest Parks and Recreations.